Time in Australia: National times

 There are situations in which a nationwide time is in effect.
 In the case of business activities, a national time can be used.
 For example, a prospectus for the issue of stock in a company would usually set the closing time for offers at some location (e.g. Sydney) as the time when offers must be received, regardless of the source of the offer.
 Similarly, tenders for their sale of stock usually set out the time at a given location by which they must be received to be considered.
-Another example is the Australian Securities Exchange which operates on Eastern Standard Time.
+Another example is the Australian Securities Exchange which operates on Sydney time.

 On the other hand, Federal legislation yields to state-regulated standard times in many diverse situations.
 For example, it yields in setting the normal working times of Federal employees, the recognition of public holidays, etc. The Federal government also relies on local times for Federal elections, so that the polls in Western Australia close two or three hours after those in the eastern states.
 Also, documents to be filed in a Federal Court may be filed based on the local time.
 The effect of this is that if there had been a failure to file a legal document on time in an eastern State, that document can sometimes still be filed (within two hours) in Western Australia.